 - Patients who are 70 years of age, or younger, at time of enrollment.

 - Patients who have received at least two cycles of any regimen as initial systemic therapy and are within 2 - 12 months of the first dose of initial therapy.

 - Cardiac function: left ventricular ejection fraction at rest greater than 40 percent.

-- Hepatic: bilirubin less than 1.5x the upper limit of normal and ALT and AST less than 2.5x the upper limit of normal.
+- Hepatic: bilirubin less than 1.5x the upper limit of normal and alanine aminotransferase (ALT) and aspartate aminotransferase (AST) less than 2.5x the upper limit of normal.
 (Patients who have been diagnosed with Gilbert's Disease are allowed to exceed the defined bilirubin value of 1.5x the upper limit of normal.)

 - Renal: Creatinine clearance of grater than or equal to 40 mL/min, estimated or calculated.